-Note, that we are purposely leaving out a discussion around hosted and hybrid technology paths.
-It's our opinion that hosted solutions simply trade CapEx for OpEx pricing while relocating premises solutions off-site and retaining all the issues legacy systems have built up over the years.
-Similarly, hybrid solutions (where parts are located on-premises and in the cloud or hosted off-site) seem to offer the worst of both worlds to enterprises trying to take their next strategic step towards long-term sustainability and profitability.
+Note that we are purposely leaving out a discussion around hosted and hybrid technology paths like Cisco Hosted Collaboration Solution (HCS) and Cisco Webex Enterprise.
+It's our opinion that hosted solutions simply trade capital expenditures (CapEx) for operational expenditures (OpEx) pricing while relocating on-premises solutions off-site and retaining all the issues legacy systems have built up over the years.
+Similarly, hybrid solutions (where parts are located on-premises and in the cloud or hosted off-site) seem to offer the worst of both worlds to enterprises trying to make a next, long-term strategic step.
+And finally, for Cisco users, Flex pricing delivers OpEx pricing with none of the structural benefits of cloud adoption.

-Tip: When an on-premises contact center vendor says it has the same software in its cloud as in its on-prem solution, they're talking about a hosted solution, not cloud.
-No major contact center vendor has a multitenant cloud solution based on its premises system.
+Tip: When an on-premises contact center vendor says it has the same software in its cloud as in its on-premises solution, they're talking about a hosted solution, not cloud.
+No major contact center vendor has a multitenant cloud solution based on its on-premises system.

-Before moving any premises solution to the cloud, there are due diligence questions to address:
+Before moving any on-premises solution to the cloud, it's important to address due diligence questions:

-- Is the cloud ready to handle the scale and complexity of my contact center? - Does it offer the same or better availability and resiliency? - How is CX organized within our operation to serve customers consistently and effectively across communication channels? - Will we lose the geographic reach or functionalities we've painstakingly customized? (i.e. Can CMS reports I rely on be recreated?
-Can I support my most remote needs?) - How does cloud contact center support our business continuity and disaster recovery planning? - What are the business and service delivery risks if we don't move soon?
+- Is the cloud ready to handle the scale and complexity of my contact center? - Does it offer the same or better availability and resiliency? - How is CX organized within our operation to serve customers consistently and effectively across communication channels? - Will we lose the geographic reach or functionalities we've painstakingly customized? (i.e., Can custom reports I rely on be re-created?
+Can I support my most remote needs?) - What are the business continuity and service delivery risks if we don't move soon?
 When is late, too late? - How can we know if moving to the cloud now is the right choice?

-The Risks of Delaying a Move
+The Risks of Not Moving Soon

-It's generally understood that moving to the cloud is inevitable for most businesses.
+It's generally understood that moving to the cloud is inevitable for most organizations.
 The question is: When is the right time to make that change?

-The sooner the better.
+The sooner, the better.
 Taking time to settle into a new solution before making the more sweeping operational changes that AI brings will ease the transition.
 In Prediction Machines: The Simple Economics of Artificial Intelligence, Ajay Agrawal argues that AI will soon be an economic imperative for organizations to survive.
+Certainly, automation in the form of intelligent self-service and AI will be the technologies that smooth service levels during periods of unexpected traffic.